pubnub/pubnub-mcp-server/resources/sdk_docs/python_configuration.md

 #### crypto_module

-`crypto_module` encrypts/decrypts messages and files.
-From 7.2.0, you can configure algorithms.
+crypto_module encrypts and decrypts messages and files.
+From 7.2.0, you can configure the algorithms it uses.

-- Options included: legacy 128‑bit encryption and recommended 256‑bit AES‑CBC.
-- If crypto_module is not set but cipher_key and use_random_initialization_vector are set, the client uses legacy encryption.
+Each SDK includes two options: legacy 128‑bit encryption and recommended 256‑bit AES‑CBC.
+If you don't set crypto_module but set cipher_key and use_random_initialization_vector, the client uses legacy encryption.

-- For configuration details, utilities, and examples, see Encryption docs.
+For configuration details, utilities, and examples, see Encryption.

 ##### Legacy encryption with 128-bit cipher key entropy

-No change required to keep legacy encryption.
-To use recommended 256-bit AES-CBC, explicitly set it in PubNub config.
+No changes needed to keep using legacy encryption.
+To use recommended 256‑bit AES‑CBC, set crypto_module in PubNub config.

 ### Sample code

 ##### Required User ID

-Always set user_id to uniquely identify the user or device.
-Persist it for the lifetime of the user or device.
-If not set, you cannot connect.
+Always set a persistent user_id to uniquely identify the user or device.

 ##### Reference code